PULPIT TODAY SERMONS

 There are many ways God exercises the Doctrine of Guidance toward Christians:

-He guides us when the Holy Spirit prompts and compels us to do something.
+He guides us when the Holy Spirit prompts us to do something.

-He directs us by placing deep-seeded desires within our heart that won’t go away.
+The Lord directs us by placing deep desires within our heart that won’t go away.

-The fact that the Bible calls God our “Heavenly Father” carries an implicit guarantee that He will guide His people.
+The fact that the Bible calls God our “Heavenly Father” carries an implicit guarantee that the perfect Father will always care for His people.

-Sometimes we discover how to follow God by learning lessons from our mistakes.
-Rather than asking anyone here to expose their failures, let’s consult Scripture because the Bible scripts a long list of people that teach us how not to attempt to execute God’s will.
+Sometimes we discover how to follow God by learning from our mistakes.
+Rather than asking anyone here to expose their failures, let’s consult Scripture because the Bible scripts a long list of people that teach us how not to fulfill God’s will.
+And once more, let’s turn to Moses.

-One of the most revered men of the OT is Moses.
-He was a rare and inimitable prophet.
-Of all the people of the Bible I would never have wanted to succeed Moses.
-But somebody had to and Joshua was the man.
+The most revered man of the OT is Moses.
+That’s why God gave him a private burial service!
+And once laid to rest, who would ever want to succeed Moses as Israel’s leader?
+I believe the angels would have hesitated to lead Israel had God offered Moses’ staff to one of them.
+But somebody had to succeed him; and Joshua was the man.
 In order to understand the magnitude of Joshua’s task I want to rehearse Moses’ resume.

 Moses performed more miracles than anyone but Christ.